 If you’re planning to buy a home for the first time, one of the choices you’ll have to make is whether to purchase a pre-construction house or a resale home.
-Notably, the demand for pre-construction homes in the GTA has increased steadily due to their countless benefits.
+Notably, the demand for pre-construction homes in the GTA has increased steadily in just about every suburb due to their countless benefits.

 As you contemplate whether to purchase a pre-construction house or not, you must consider its advantages and drawbacks.
 It will help you make informed decisions regarding your home purchase.
 Keep reading to learn how new pre-construction homes work, including their pros and cons.